 How do I schedule an outdoor family visit?

-Outdoor family visits can be scheduled through our website at http://chelseajewish.org/schedule-a-time.
+Outdoor family visits can be scheduled through our website at https://chelseajewish.org/schedule-a-time.
 Visits must be scheduled in advance to allow staff to make the necessary preparations.
-In order to provide all families with the opportunity to schedule visits, we are limiting each resident to 1 outdoor family visit every 2 weeks at this time.
+In order to provide all families with the opportunity to schedule visits, we are limiting each resident to 1 outdoor family visit per week at this time.
 We will monitor and adjust these guidelines to best meet the demand.

 Will family visitors undergo screening?